Kimchi Dip (aka Hawaiian Kimchee Dip)

 What To Serve With Kimchee Dip

-Kimchi dip is usually served with chips or sliced veggies.
+Kimchi dip is usually served with chips, sliced veggies, or even Italian Grissini.
 I love eating this dip with sliced cucumbers.
-This dip is surprising low carb so serving it with sliced veggies makes for a great low carb snack or party dip.
+This dip is surprisingly low carb so serving it with sliced veggies makes for a great low-carb snack or party dip.

 You can also serve this as a kimchi spread with burgers.